End-stage kidney disease

 A kidney transplant is surgery to place a healthy kidney into a person with kidney failure.
 Your doctor will refer you to a transplant center.
 There, you will be seen and evaluated by the transplant team.
 They will want to make sure that you are a good candidate for kidney transplant.

-You may need to follow a special diet for chronic kidney disease.
-These changes may include:
+You may need to continue following a special diet for chronic kidney disease.
+The diet may include:

 Other treatment depends on your symptoms but may include: